JiaoXianjun/multi-rtl-sdr-calibration/README.md

 Currently, it is only tested in Ubuntu Linux (12.04 LTS), and only relay to localhost/host-computer.

-Some codes are copied/modified from rtl-sdr: http://sdr.osmocom.org/trac/wiki/rtl-sdr
+Some codes are copied/modified from rtl-sdr: http://sdr.osmocom.org/trac/wiki/rtl-sdr.

+My initial purpose is performing in-fly calibraion for multiple dongles to let them work together coherently.

+Please join me if you also think this is a good idea.
+Please see TODO firstly.

 Build
 =======================